MrVeit/Veittech-UnigramPayment/README.md

 ### Access token update

-The API server access token has its own expiration date, which you can change at your discretion in the `session.js` script on the server **(by default it is valid for an hour)**.
-Once this expires, access to the API for your Unity client is closed and you need to update it.
-The SDK provides **an automatic token update** if a failed request to the server was made with a corresponding **Unauthorized client, access denied** error.
+The API server access token has an expiration date, which you can change at your discretion in the `session.js` script on the server ** (by default it is valid for an hour)**.

+After this expires, access to the API for your Unity client is closed, and you need to upgrade.
+The SDK provides an **automatic token update** if a failed request to the server is made with the corresponding error **Unauthorized client, access denied**.

 If you want to manually refresh the access token, then call the `UnigramPaymentSDK.Instance.RefreshToken()` method and subscribe to the successful refresh result `UnigramPaymentSDK.Instance.OnSessionTokenRefreshed`.

 # Build